solariumphp/solarium/README.md

 could handle it.
 The adapters which can handle it now implement the `TimeoutAwareInterface` and you need to set the timeout using the `setTimeout()` function after creating the adapter instance.

-In order to fix some issues with complex queries using local parameters solarium 6 destinguishs between query parameters and local parameters to be embedded in a query.
+In order to fix some issues with complex queries using local parameters Solarium 6 destinguishs between query parameters and local parameters to be embedded in a query.
 Solarium 5.2 already informed you about the deprecation of some parameter names which are in fact local parameters.
 Solarium doen't convert them magically anymore.
 Local parameter names now have to be prefixed with `local_` if set as option of a constructor.